The 14 Best Website Builders in 2020 – Tested...

 Magento offers both a free and a paid solution.

-One is called Magento Open Source.
+One is called Magento Open Source, previously known as Magento Community Edition.
 You can download it for free and host it anywhere you want.

 Note that the free solution comes with its own set of expenses—hosting, a theme, extensions, and probably a Magento developer.
 Even though the solution is technically free, it can easily cost you upwards of $1,000/month.